aishwaryaprabhat/Jenkins/README.md

 - Go to `http://localhost:8080`
 ![](images/home.png)

-### Jenkins that can talk to Docker on your system
+### Jenkins inside a Docker container that can talk to Docker on your system
 - Install Docker on based jenkins image
 ```
 FROM jenkins/jenkins:lts